The dark origins of Valentine's Day

 From Feb.
 13 to 15, the Romans celebrated the feast of Lupercalia.
 The men sacrificed a goat and a dog, then whipped women with the hides of the animals they had just slain.

 The Roman romantics "were drunk.
-They were naked," Noel Lenski, now a religious studies professor at Yale, told NPR in 2011.
-Young women would actually line up for the men to hit them, Lenski said.
+They were naked," Noel Lenski, now a religious studies professor at Yale University, told NPR in 2011.
+Young women would line up for the men to hit them, Lenski said.
 They believed this would make them fertile.

 The ancient Romans may also be responsible for the name of our modern day of love.
 Emperor Claudius II executed two men — both named Valentine — on Feb.
-14 of different years in the 3rd century A.D.
+14 of different years in the third century.
 Their martyrdom was honored by the Catholic Church with the celebration of St. Valentine's Day.

 As the holiday spread, it evolved